ITW Dr. Daniela Marino - Co-Founder CEO CUTISS

 Every year over 11 million people, half of which are kids, all around the World are victims of fire and are burned severely enough to require urgent medical care and permanent attention.
 Every 3 seconds, someone worldwide is the victim of severe burns.
 Every year over 300 000 people die from fires and the consequence of severe burns.

 Remarkable differences in burn outcomes can be observed between high-income and low/middle-income countries.
 The level of expertise of the medical staff specialized in the care of severely burned patients and the specific requirements of specialized hospitals or centres (most burn centres are situated in large cities and are inadequate for the high incidence of injuries) explains why low/middle-income countries can not offer the best care to their victims.

 - Burns represent the fourth leading cause of unintentional injury death in the United States.

 - Each year 1.4 million burn injuries occur in the United States, resulting in 54 000 hospitalizations.

 - More than one million people suffer every year from moderate to severe burns in India.

-During all their life, survivors will suffer from dramatic physical, psychological and social consequences.
+Throughout their lives, survivors will suffer dramatic physical, psychological and social consequences.